RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 It's possible for a project to contain Component A that requires (``REQUIRES`` or ``PRIV_REQUIRES``) Component B, and Component B that requires Component A. This is known as a dependency cycle or a circular dependency.

 CMake will usually handle circular dependencies automatically by repeating the component library names twice on the linker command line.
-However this strategy doesn't always work, and the build may fail with a linker error about "Undefined reference to ...", referencing a symbol defined by one of the components inside the circular dependency.
+However this strategy doesn't always work, and it's possible the build will fail with a linker error about "Undefined reference to ...", referencing a symbol defined by one of the components inside the circular dependency.
 This is particularly likely if there is a large circular dependency, i.e. A->B->C->D->A.

 The best solution is to restructure the components to remove the circular dependency.
 In most cases, a software architecture without circular dependencies has desirable properties of modularity and clean layering and will be more maintainable in the long term.
 However, removing circular dependencies is not always possible.